 - The person could have learning difficulties

-- They may have mental health problems for example being depressed
+- The person may have mental health problems, for example being depressed

 - The person may have a problem with alcohol or drugs.